 - “PCI-DSS” means the Payment Card Industry Data Security Standard.

-- “Schedule” means any of the schedules referenced herein or otherwise set forth on an Order Form.
+- “Schedule” means any of the schedules referenced herein or otherwise set forth in an Order.

-- “Support Policy” means the available Support Services plans as described at databricks.com/support.
+- “Support Policy” means the available Support Services plans located at databricks.com/support.

 - “System” means any application, computing or storage device, or network.